kai3341/wrap-mutant/packages/core/README.md

 Object mutation is easy and extremelly fast.
 But such libraries like react make us to rebuild objects on every their change.
 It's not a problem on simple and small objects.
 When your object is a big array, your application become slow.
 When you are trying to handle complicated deeply nested object, it becomes a brain cancer.

-Solution is in wrapping that big or complex objects into [Proxy][MDNProxy] object.
+Solution is in wrapping that big or complex objects into [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.

 > // TODO: create an example application aimed to explain how to use this library and benchmarking